aierwaixi/aierwaixi.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Master student in Department of Electrical and Computer Engineering, Univiersity of California, San Diego.
+* I am a second year Master student in Department of Electrical and Computer Engineering, Univiersity of California, San Diego.
 Before that, I received my B.E. degree in Artificial Intelligence from Southeast University, advised by Prof. [Beilun Wang](https://xgbxscwx.seu.edu.cn/wang-labsite/).
+* My research interest is Machine Learning, Computer Vision and Applications in Medical Image Analysis.